 , Mendocino County

-and Lake County
+, Lake County

-have their own favorite dog-friendly pages.
+all have their own favorite dog-friendly pages.

-Water is a unifying factor in all three counties.
+Water is a unifying factor in all four counties.
 Whether your inclinations run toward renting a vacation home at popular Clear Lake or cozying up for a weekend at a bed-and-breakfast inn overlooking the Pacific, you’ll find plenty of dog-friendly lodging to suit your needs.

 The scenic overload for which the North Coast is known extends into Del Norte County, which shares Redwood National Park with its neighbor.
 Here pristine rivers and meals plucked straight from the sea keep visitors both mesmerized and satisfied.
 Relaxation is the name of the game, and Rover is welcome almost anywhere.